Every Holiday is a good excuse for adding decorations. Easter is no exception, and we are pleased to bring spring into our homes.

 Print and assemble the two sheets of the template, to have a bunny head shape.

 Cut a piece of wire, about 1 1/4 yard long.
 Fold one end and pass the beads through it.

 You can choose to play with several wooden beads sizes or keep it uniform using a unique bead size, up to you.

 Once you are done passing the beads fold the second end of the wire.

 You must leave part of the wire visible, this will allow you to move the beads around and bend the wire more easily to create the bunny shape.

 Start by placing the center of your wire on the space between the bunny hears, fold the hears shapes using a plier.

 Want to remember it?
-Save this DIY Beaded Bunny wreath in your favorite Pinterest board.
+Save this DIY Easter Bunny wreath on your favorite Pinterest board.